How To Negotiate a Raise: 7 Steps To Help You Succeed

-- There isn't already a performance review coming up or a raise schedule in place.
+You don't have a performance review coming up soon or a raise schedule in place.

-- You've recently taken on more responsibility or even a new position.
+You've recently taken on more responsibility or started a new position.

 1. Research salary data for your position

-Before you ask for a raise, you should know what a normal salary range looks like for your position and your level of experience.
-If you are comfortable doing so, you could ask other people in your company who are in similar positions or have a similar amount of experience what they make.
-You can also do research online to figure out what the average salary is for your job and location.
-It is important to make sure that the raise you ask for is within range of what people with your job and experience are making can improve your chances of earning it.
+Before you ask for a raise, consider learning what a normal salary range is for your position and your level of experience.
+If you're comfortable doing so, you could ask other people in your company who are in similar positions or have a similar amount of experience what they make.
+You can also do research online to find what the average salary is for your job and location.
+Ensure the raise you ask for is within the range of what people with your job and experience are making can improve your chances of earning it.

-Familiarize yourself with your company's financials and performance over the last few quarters to get a sense of whether or not they are growing.
-A company that is experiencing a period of stagnation or decline may not be in a position to offer raises.
-This research will also guide the actual negotiation process.
-For example, if your company is growing, but the growth has slowed, you might consider aiming for a lower raise than you would ask for if they were growing more quickly.
+Familiarizing yourself with the company's financials and performance over the past few quarters can help you determine whether it's growing and earning high profits.
+A company that's experiencing stagnation or decline may not be able to offer raises.
+This research also can guide your actual negotiation process.
+For example, if the company's growing but its growth has slowed, you might consider aiming for a lower raise than you would ask for if it were growing more quickly.

 4. Decide on your target range for the raise

 Convincing your employer you deserve the raise is only the beginning of the process.
 Once they decide you deserve a raise, then you can negotiate the amount of the increase.
 Determining what range you'll accept can help you prepare for this part of the negotiation.
-Try to have your range start with the lowest amount you would be happy with and end with the highest amount you think is reasonable to ask for, based on your research.
-If your employer agrees to give you a raise, you will reference this range as you negotiate the price.
+Try to have your range start with the lowest amount you'd be happy with earning and end with the highest amount you think is reasonable to ask for, based on your research.
+If your employer agrees to give you a raise, you can reference this range as you negotiate the rate.

 5. Prepare your presentation

 When you walk into the meeting, you want to be ready with a convincing narrative about why you deserve to get this raise.
-As mentioned above, you want to tie that to specific accomplishments as much as possible.
-To keep your arguments organized, it is helpful to structure all of your points in the form of a presentation or sales pitch.
+To keep your arguments organized, it's often helpful to structure your points as a presentation or sales pitch.
 Although you're not giving an actual presentation, preparing like you are can ensure you include the most important points and help you communicate more clearly.

-However, you don't want to actually come into the meeting with a presentation.
-You can bring notes with you to refer to, but in general, try to keep it more like a conversation.
-You can begin with an opening statement where you describe what you are asking for and why you deserve it in two or three sentences.
+You can bring notes with you to refer to, but you generally want to keep the negation more like a conversation.
+You can begin with an opening statement where you describe what you're asking for and why you deserve it in two or three sentences.
 Then, be prepared to respond to questions and counterarguments.

 6. Practice negotiating with friends or family

-Once you know the most important points you want to discuss with your employer as well as the amount you want to ask for, ask a friend or family member to practice the negotiation with you ahead of time.
-If possible, pick someone who either has some experience asking for a raise or is in a management position themselves so that they can provide constructive feedback about how you can succeed.
+Once you know the most important points you want to discuss with your employer and the amount you want to ask for, consider asking a friend or family member to practice the negotiation with you.
+If possible, pick someone who either has experience asking for a raise or is in a management position, so they can provide constructive feedback about how you can succeed.
 They also can give you advice on your body language, communication style and the facts you present to help you create a more compelling, comprehensive argument.

 7. Schedule your meeting

-Generally, you want to ask for a raise when your company is doing well financially.
-It may also be ideal to ask shortly after you have completed a major project or accomplishment.
+Time of the year: Generally, you want to ask for a raise when your company is doing well financially.
+It may also be ideal to ask shortly after you've completed a major project or accomplishment.

-Even when employers agree to give you a raise, they may not offer you the amount you originally wanted.
-In this scenario, you need to be ready to negotiate the actual number.
-While some people might feel intimidated by the idea of discussing exact dollar amounts with their employers, it is a perfectly normal process, and your employer will most likely expect you to negotiate with them.
+Even if an employer agrees to give you a raise, they may not offer you the amount you originally wanted.
+In this scenario, try to be ready to negotiate the actual number.
+Your employer likely has been through this process before, so they may anticipate you to negotiate the amount with them.
 Here are a few tips to make sure you walk out with a raise you are happy with: